 If your MX is another mail service, set this to "External Server".
 For example, use this if you're only using Purelymail to send messages and mail you receive should be delivered directly to Gmail.
 (If you're forwarding from Purelymail to Gmail through routing rules, you still want the "Purelymail" option.)If you don't set this, Purelymail may still try to route messages sent from Purelymail to itself, even if your MX says otherwise.

-If you want Purelymail to forward any mail it receives to this domain to a specific machine, e.g. a personal at-home mail server, use the Relay option.
+If you want Purelymail to forward any mail it receives to this domain to a specific machine, for example a personal at-home mail server, use the Relay option.
+You can configure how many delivery retries are made for a message.
+The default retries (5) are spaced over an hour, and every attempt above that increases the total delivery time before timeout by an hour.